A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Identifying a suitable homogenized operator

-This point of this section is to demonstrate we can draw conclusions on the full system using the partial information provided by $R_\varepsilon^{(\uptau)}(z)$, as the missing pieces can be attributed to ``error"!
+In this section, we demonstrate that we can draw conclusions on the full system on $L^2(Q)$, using the partial information on $L^2(Q_\soft)$ provided by $R_\varepsilon^{(\uptau)}(z)$, as the missing pieces can be attributed to ``error".
 Let us begin with an easy but important computation, which says that $R_\varepsilon^{(\uptau)}$ is itself a solution operator for some abstract BVP on $L^2(Q_{\text{soft}})$:

 \begin{prop} We have,

 where $\widehat{A}_{M_\varepsilon^{\text{stiff},(\uptau)}(z), I}^{\text{soft},(\uptau)}$ is constructed from the triple $(A_0^{\text{soft},(\uptau)}, \Lambda^{\text{soft},(\uptau)}, \Pi^{\text{soft}, (\uptau)} )$ with $L^2(Q_{\text{soft}})$ and boundary space $L^2(\Gamma_\interior) \oplus L^2(\Gamma_\ls)$.
 In other words $R_\varepsilon^{(\uptau)}(z)$ is the solution operator of the BVP: